HSS FLYING FIELD RULES

 5.2 Rules applicable to all model aircraft: Every pilot shall perform a pre-flight inspection prior to each launching of their aircraft to ensure that the aircraft is safe to fly and no unobserved damage was sustained from the previous flight.

-5.3 Excluded Flying Areas: Aircraft should Must not be flown over the Waldorf School, nor the parking lot, residences, and pedestrians on or off the paths.
+5.4 Excluded Flying Areas: Aircraft must not be flown over the Waldorf School, nor the parking lot, residences, and pedestrians on or off the paths.
 The approved flying area is shown on the maps near the flightline and frequency kiosk.

 6.1 Gliders: Gliders shall be launched from the designated area marked on the map, using electric